mozilla-l10n/localizer-documentation/webprojects/snippets.md

 ## FAQ: process to make a special snippet request

-Even if your locale is requested on a monthly basis, we encourage you to come up with your own content that better fits your culture, country or language.
+Even if your locale is requested on a monthly basis, you are welcome to come up with your own content that better fits your culture, country or language.

 If your language is not listed above and you would like to have a snippet created for special occasions, such as new product or feature launch, a major holiday or campaign, please follow these steps.